 The earnings-related allowance is made up of a basic daily allowance, an earnings-related component and child support supplements.

 You can receive a child support supplement if you have a child under the age of 18 in your care.
-In 2022, the child support supplement is EUR 5,41 per day for one child, EUR 7,95 per day for two children and EUR 10,25 per day for three or more children.
 The child support supplement is paid for a maximum of three children.
+The child support supplement is

 Your full earnings-related allowance including child support supplements cannot exceed 90% of the daily wage on which your allowance is based.
 Your earnings-related allowance is always at least equal to the basic daily allowance.